Skip to Main Content

 Cisneros at MoMA

 Patricia Phelps de Cisneros has served in many roles at the Museum of Modern Art since 1981, including as a Trustee of the Board since 1992, the founder of the Latin American and Caribbean Fund for acquisitions in 2006, and as a member of the Archives, Library, and Research Collections Committee since 2009.
-In 2010, Gustavo A. Cisneros endowed the Patricia Phelps de Cisneros Bibliographer for Latin America, a permanent position in the Museum’s Library.
+In 2010, Mr. and Mrs. Cisneros endowed the Patricia Phelps de Cisneros Bibliographer for Latin America, a permanent position in the Museum’s Library.
 Thanks to this endowment, the Library maintains a staff member dedicated to cultivating and stewarding the Library’s holdings of Latin American materials.

 The Colección Patricia Phelps de Cisneros has shaped the Latin American curatorial collection at MoMA with an unprecedented donation of over 250 works by Latin American artists.
 The majority of donated works were given as part of two gifts.
 The Modern Gift of 102 works was announced in October 2016, and the Contemporary Gift in January of 2018.
 Highlights of artwork donated by the CPPC, with commentary by MoMA curators, is available here.

-Many works from Mrs. Cisneros’s gifts were included in two large exhibitions at MoMA.
+Many works from Mrs. Cisneros’ gifts were included in two large exhibitions at MoMA.
 The first, Sur Moderno: Journeys of Abstraction, curated by Inés Katzenstein and María Amalia García, opened in 2019, and focused on Concrete, Neo-Concrete, and Kinetic movements.
 The second, Chosen Memories: Contemporary Latin American Art from the Patricia Phelps de Cisneros Gift and Beyond curated by Inés Katzenstein in 2023, traced the shift toward video, performance, photography, and more participatory forms of art in the region.
 Works originating from the CPPC are also regularly exhibited in the Museum’s galleries, where the Museum’s permanent collection is rotated and exhibited according to themes.

 Selected Works in the CPPC Gift to MoMA